Doron-L/PriceOfCall/README.md

 ### The Data (targets)

+For our objective, we need a binary target: 0 and 1, for a non-picked-up and a picked-up call, respectively.
+However, in the target, there were 17 different categories:

 **Completed**                  **Not interested**
 0 = completed  &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;   5 = hungup
 11 = completed_fu_call  &emsp;&emsp;&emsp;&nbsp;       6 = not_interested